 Non-Towered Airport Communications

-The Quick Reference Guide to Non-Towered Airport Comunications provides clear guidance on what to say and when to say it as you maneuver for takeoffs, landings or pattern work.
+The Quick Reference Guide to Non-Towered Airport Communications provides clear guidance on what to say and when to say it as you maneuver for takeoffs, landings or pattern work.
 Great for new students or as a refresher for Rusty Pilots.
 From Pilot-Friendly Manual for VFR Communications.

 Takeoffs & Landings Refresher

-Wally explains his techniques for all sorts of takeoff and landing situations: normal, cross wind, short field and soft field.
+Wally explains his techniques for all sorts of takeoff and landing situations: normal, crosswind, short field and soft field.
 You will want to listen to this refresher again and again.
+From The Airmanship Series.